Academy

 Read his profile.

-His project: the 2025 Moth World Championship
+His project: Defending his World Championship title

 The boat